 Statistical analysis of the data (Table 3) revealed that different treatments had no significant effect on plant height.
 Mean value of the data indicted that highest plant height was observed in hand weeding plot and the lowest plant height was in no weeding check plot.
 The difference in plant height is attributed to the various intensities of weed competition with maize plant.
 Non significant differences were obtained for number of cobs per plant due to different treatments (Table 3).
 Number of kernels per cob was significantly affected by different treatments (Table 3).
 It could be inferred from the data presented that maximum kernels per cob were recorded in hand weeding plots.
-These were however, statistically at per with Dual Gold 960EC @ 1.0L/ha.
+These were however, statistically at per with Dual Gold 960EC @ 1.0 L/ha.
 The minimum kernels per cob were recorded in no weeding check plot.
-Statistical analysis of the data (Table 3) that maximum (8400kg) grain yield was recorded in hand weeding plot which is statistically at per with Dual Gold 960EC @ 1.0L/ha treated plot.
+Statistical analysis of the data revealed that 100 kernels weight was non significant among the treatments.
+It could be inferred from the data (Table 3) that maximum (8400kg) grain yield was recorded in hand weeding plot which is statistically at per with Dual Gold 960EC @ 1.0 L/ha treated plot.
 The minimum yield was recorded in no weeding check plots (Table 3).
-Janjic et al. (1983) and Knezevic et. al. (1996) reported that best grain yield of maize was achieved with the application of Dual Gold 960EC at the rate of 4 kgha-1.
+Janjic et al. (1983) and Knezevic et al. (1996) reported that best grain yield of maize was achieved with the application of Dual Gold 960EC at the rate of 4 kgha-1.